About the Variometer

 The software for this is available on the open source platform GitHub over a period of several years and now has many features and a high level of stability.
 The same applies to XCSoar, which has matured for many years with thousands of installations on a wide variety of hardware and is very stable.
 For technical details on software and hardware as well as their evolution, please check our GitHub.

 The device comes in an elegant, satin black anodized aluminum housing.
 When selecting the electronic components, the focus was consistently on good quality with a long life expectancy.
 We do not use short-lived electrolytic capacitors or batteries with a limited life expectancy in the rough temperature range of a cockpit.
 The electronics are manufactured in one of the largest factories in the world, fully automated in series of three-digit numbers.
 The development, integration and quality tests of the variometers take place in Germany and the Netherlands, and have been tested in the air on long flights of over 850 km.
 The new hardware can be accommodated in almost any instrument panel like any 57mm standard instrument and is offered at a low price.
 For two-seaters, the same inexpensive hardware can be used as in the two-seater mode, wirelessly connected via Wifi on the second seat.
 Cabling or tubing on the second place is therefore not necessary.
 This means that all functions on the second variometer are available without restriction as on the front seat.
+End of Q2 in 2023, there will be an 80mm type of the vario available, directly fitting into an 80mm panel cutout.

 The hardware is fully programmed with the software and can be adapted to any aircraft polar on request, a growing library with more than 100 polars is pre-installed on the variometer and can be selected in the setup.